 Compasses are made of durable materials and have liquid-filled capsules for steady needle operation under the most severe weather conditions.
-All the compasses are individually balanced for five geographical zones, with the exception of some models that have global balancing and thus can be used all over the world.
+All the compasses are individually balanced for geographical zones, with the exception of some models that have global balancing and thus can be used all over the world.

 Compasses purchased in New Zealand will normally be balanced for the Southern Hemisphere.
 If you want a compass that works everywhere in the world, be sure to get a global compass.